Frequently Asked Questions

 The submission deadline is Tuesday, November 5, 2019 at 11:59PM EST.

 Must I register for the Annual Meeting in order to present?

 Yes.
 EVERY SINGLE PERSON attending the meeting must register for the meeting.
 Members pay lower registration fees than nonmembers (this does not include undergraduates who SHOULD NOT BECOME members).
-Advanced registration ends March 20th, 2020 at 11:59 EST. Onsite registration fees are $25 higher than advanced registration fees.
+Early registration would have ended March 22nd, 2020 at 11:59 EST but registration is NOW CLOSED.
+Onsite registration fees are $25 higher than advanced registration fees.

 I’m an undergraduate.
 What should I do?